pinetwork-js/api-typing/README.md

     - For example, `RESTPostCompletePaymentJSONBody` or `RESTPostCompletePaymentResult`.

   - If a type ends with `Result`, then it represents the expected result by calling its accompanying route.

+- Anything else that is miscellaneous will be exported based on what it represents (for example the `routes` part)